 Generally, the translation is pretty good, but there will be times when you get some odd bits of information.

-There is only one newspaper in Denmark that is completely in English and that is the Copenhagen Post, which is a free weekly paper.
-It can be picked up around Copenhagen at many of the tourist spots, library, tourist office.
+There is only one newspaper in Denmark that is completely in English and that is the Copenhagen Post, which is a weekly paper.
+It is a free printed paper and also has an online edition, where you can read most of the stories for free, yet you have to have a subscription to make comments and access some more detailed articles.
 You can also subscribe and have it mailed to your home each week.
+The paper is distributed free and can be found in various locations around Copenhagen.
 Great way to keep up with what is happening in Denmark.

 Below are the top Denmark newspapers.
 They all have webpages with their main stories and lots of other sections, like job ads, housing and local news.
 You can also buy these papers at the local kiosk, grocery stores, train stations and bookshops.

-Every weekday, there are two free Danish newspapers, that you will find handed out at the bus stops, train stations and along busy thoroughfares.
-These are "24 Timer" and "MetroXpress".
+Every weekday, there is a daily free Danish newspapers, that you will find handed out at the bus stops, train stations and along busy thoroughfares.
+This is entitled"MetroXpress" or "MX".
 If you don't see a stand nearby, I can assure you, that will be dozens discarded copies on the train seats, floors and littered around the stations.
 If you do pick up a copy of this free "rag", be so kind as to either recycle it properly, put it back in a stand for reuse or at least dispose of it properly in a trash can.

 There are also dozens of local newspapers that are delivered to your home address each week for free.
 These are too numerous to list, since each area will get various editions.
 In my area I get 4 local newspapers each week.
 When living in the Aarhus area, I got 5 local newspapers, since I was living on the outskirts and got from 2 kommunes.
 Depending on where you live, you will get the newspapers that serve up local information and they are well worth looking through for entertainment, special local events, official government notices, planning information, local crime reports and much more that will affect you locally.